wso2-extensions/esb-connector-salesforcebulk/docs/batches.md

 #### Adding a new batch to a job

-The addBatch operation adds a new batch to a job by sending a POST request.
+The addBatch operation adds a new batch to a job based on the properties that you specify.

 **addBatch**
 ```xml